dana-66/dana-66/README.md

 </div>

 <h1 align="center">hey there 👋</h1>
-<h5 align="left">👩‍💻  About Me <br>Welcome to my GitHub profile!
+<h3 align="left">👩‍💻  About Me </h3>
+<p>Welcome to my GitHub profile!
 I'm a passionate developer currently diving into the world of React and web development.
-I enjoy building projects that not only challenge my skills but also contribute to my growth as a developer. <br><br>In addition to React, I have experience with:<br><br>- **HTML5 & CSS3**: Crafting responsive and visually appealing web pages.<br>- **JavaScript**: Understanding the fundamentals and modern ES6+ features.<br>- **Git & GitHub**: Version control and collaboration on projects.<br><br>I'm always eager to learn and expand my skill set.
-My journey in programming started with JavaScript, and I've fallen in love with React for its component-based architecture and the way it allows for building interactive UIs.</h5>
+I enjoy building projects that not only challenge my skills but also contribute to my growth as a developer. <br><br>In addition to React, I have experience with:<br><br>- HTML5 & CSS3: Crafting responsive and visually appealing web pages.<br>- JavaScript: Understanding the fundamentals and modern ES6+ features.<br>- Git & GitHub: Version control and collaboration on projects.<br><br>I'm always eager to learn and expand my skill set.
+My journey in programming started with JavaScript, and I've fallen in love with React for its component-based architecture and the way it allows for building interactive UIs.</p>

 ###
 <hr>